moca40/moca40.github.io/index.md

 ### More Information

-IN 2020, MOCA celebrates its 40th anniversary, telling 40 MOCA stories, collecting and presenting OneWorld Covid-19 Special Collection, and sharing collection's recovery and post-fire new acquisitions.
+In 2020, MOCA celebrates its 40th anniversary, telling 40 MOCA stories, collecting and presenting the OneWorld Covid-19 Special Collection, and sharing the collection's recovery and post-fire new acquisitions.

 ### Contact me